A correction may be in store for 3D Systems Corporation (NYSE:DDD) shares? - The Dwinnex

 Earnings Estimates

-There are 8 different market analysts currently analyzing its stock.
+As of right now, 8 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.08 for the current quarter, with a high estimate of -$0.05 and a low estimate of -$0.1, while EPS last year was $0.09.
 The consensus estimate for the next quarter is -$0.08, with high estimates of -$0.05 and low estimates of -$0.12.

 Analysts are recommending an EPS of between -$0.24 and -$0.32 for the fiscal current year, implying an average EPS of -$0.26.
 EPS for the following year is -$0.14, with 9 analysts recommending between $0.1 and -$0.33.